-Partnering with a knowledgeable agent is crucial when shopping for new construction, and is here to help you navigate through your options in the Cary area.
+Partnering with the right agent is crucial when shopping for new construction, and is here to help you navigate through your options in the Cary area.

-In situations where a builder won't budge, ask for assistance with other aspects of the transaction.
-Ask for them to pay a share of the closing costs, or extra amenities, like appliance upgrades, a garage door opener, a sprinkler system or landscaping, or an extended home warranty.
+In cases where a builder won't budge, ask for assistance with other aspects of the transaction.
+Ask for help with the closing costs, or extra amenities, like appliance upgrades, a garage door opener, a sprinkler system or landscaping, or an extended home warranty.
 Or take the contrary route.
 If a home is nearing completion, you can often save money by passing on suggested upgrades from the builder and installing things yourself.